Skip to content

 90-Day MITRE ATT&CK Implementation Roadmap

-Create a free account at attack.mitre.org, open the ATT&CK Navigator, and inventory all current security tools.
-Map each tool to the ATT&CK techniques it detects or prevents, then document coverage gaps for your top 20 priority techniques.
+Create an account at attack.mitre.org, open ATT&CK Navigator, and inventory all current security tools.
+Map each tool to the ATT&CK techniques it detects or prevents, then identify gaps where high-priority techniques have no coverage.

-Deploy MFA on all cloud services and remote access systems to mitigate T1078 and T1133.
-Implement email security with anti-phishing capabilities to address T1566.
-These two controls address the most common attack entry points for SMBs.
+Implement MFA on all cloud services and remote access (mitigates T1078, T1133).
+Deploy email security with anti-phishing capabilities (mitigates T1566).
+These two controls address the most common initial access vectors and deliver the fastest return on investment.

 Budget-Friendly MITRE ATT&CK Implementation for Small Businesses